-Taser incident sparks chaos at Penn Station
+Penn Station chaos after Taser incident causes crowds to run - amNewYork

-A Taser incident at Penn Station caused mass panic Friday evening as people were spooked by a noise some feared was gunshot and ran for the exits.
+An police incident involving a Taser at Penn Station caused mass panic Friday evening as people were spooked by a noise some feared was a gunshot and ran for the exits.

 Amtrak Police had used a Taser to subdue an individual, who is now in custody, Amtrak said in an emailed statement.